getodk/docs/docs/central-upgrade.rst

       #. :doc:`Back up your server <central-backup>`.
       #.
 Make sure you have some time available in case something goes wrong (we recommend at least 2 hours).
 You may want to announce a maintenance window.
       #.
+Log into the web interface and make a quick note of some of the data you see, such as submission counts and latest submission dates.
+You may want to use this information to do a quick spot check after the upgrade is finished.
+      #.
 Review upgrade notes for all versions between your current version and the version you are upgrading to.
       #.
 Read the instructions at the top of this section carefully and **make sure you are actually using the default database configuration**.
 Following these instructions with a custom database setup could result in perceived data loss.

-    #.
-Log into your server.
-If you used our :doc:`DigitalOcean installation steps <central-install-digital-ocean>`, we suggest reviewing the section :ref:`central-install-digital-ocean-build` as a reminder, or if you can't remember your password to start at the top of that section to reset your password.
+    #. **Log into your server.** If you used our :doc:`DigitalOcean installation steps <central-install-digital-ocean>`, we suggest reviewing the section :ref:`central-install-digital-ocean-build` as a reminder, or if you can't remember your password to start at the top of that section to reset your password.

-    #.
-Get the latest infrastructure version.
+    #. **Get the latest infrastructure version.** This is a typical upgrade step.

        .. code-block:: bash